OxRAMSociety/RobotArmPackages2/README.md

 We recommend that you use Ubuntu 24.04 with ROS2 Jazzy Jalisco

 1. Install Ubuntu 24.04 (we recommend using a VM, such as [VirtualBox](https://www.virtualbox.org/))
-2. If you do not have ROS, run `install_ros.sh` from the terminal.
+2. If you do not have ROS, run `./install_ros.sh` from the terminal.
 This script is designed to not break if run multiple times.
 3. Reboot
 4. Then, run `./install_workspace.sh` at the root of this repository.
 This script is designed to not break if it is run multiple times
-5. (Optional) If you want to run computer vision, install libraries using `install_cv_packages.sh`
+5. (Optional) If you want to run computer vision, install libraries using `./install_cv_packages.sh`
 6. Follow README.md for packages you will be running/developing

 ## Usage
-Run `source setup.sh` when first opening in a new terminal
+Run `source ./setup.sh` when first opening in a new terminal

 Run `source ./rebuild.sh` in the terminal to rebuild code